-The Case Comprehensive Cancer Center (Case CCC) based at Case Western Reserve University (CWRU) is a partnership organization supporting cancer-related research efforts at CWRU, University Hospitals Cleveland Medical Center, and Cleveland Clinic.
-Located in Cleveland, Ohio, the Case CCC serves the cancer research and clinical needs of an urban manufacturing and rural agricultural region containing over 4 million people in Northern Ohio.
+The Case Comprehensive Cancer Center (Case CCC) based at Case Western Reserve University (CWRU) is an NCI-designated Comprehensive Cancer Center supporting cancer-related research efforts at CWRU, University Hospitals, and Cleveland Clinic.
+Located in Cleveland, Ohio, Case CCC serves the cancer research and clinical needs of an urban manufacturing and rural agricultural region containing over 4 million people in northern Ohio.

-The Case CCC provides a unique forum and academic network for cancer researchers across our community to accomplish more than they may individually.
-Through the Case CCC, our medical institutions are linked in a stronger and more unified effort to understand the causes and progression of cancer and to use that understanding to develop treatments and to reduce the likelihood that our population will develop cancer and suffer from its consequences.
-The Cancer Center advocates for cancer research support across the institutions; provides funding for promising pilot grants, shared resource development, training programs, and recruitments; and catalyzes multidisciplinary and transdisciplinary cancer research across institutions, emphasizing innovative discovery that will have an impact on cancer patients.
+Case CCC provides a unique forum and academic network for cancer researchers across our community to accomplish more than they may individually.
+Through the Case CCC, our medical institutions are linked in a more unified effort to understand the causes and progression of cancer and to use that understanding to develop treatments and reduce the likelihood that our population will develop cancer and suffer from its consequences.
+We advocate for cancer research support across the institutions; provide funding for promising pilot grants, shared resource development, training programs, and recruitments; and catalyze multidisciplinary and transdisciplinary cancer research across institutions, emphasizing innovative discovery that will have an impact on cancer patients.

-The research efforts of the Case CCC members are organized into seven interdisciplinary scientific programs.
-The clinical research effort is supported by 12 Clinical Trials Disease Teams that develop and prioritize clinical trials, and a single Protocol Review and Monitoring System, Data Safety and Monitoring Plan integrate cancer research, cancer therapeutics, and prevention services at the partner institutions and throughout the region.
+The research efforts of Case CCC members are organized into six interdisciplinary scientific programs.
+Our clinical research effort is supported by 12 Clinical Trials Disease Teams that develop and prioritize clinical trials, and a single Protocol Review and Monitoring System, Data Safety and Monitoring Plan that integrates cancer research, cancer therapeutics, and prevention services at the partner institutions and throughout the region.

-Research programs of the Case CCC are also extending into community medical centers operated by University Hospitals and Cleveland Clinic.
-Outreach programs for clinical practice-based prevention and screening initiatives, educational programs, minority recruitment, and facilitation of patient referrals are also supported by the partner institutions.
+Research programs of Case CCC are also extending into community medical centers operated by University Hospitals and Cleveland Clinic.
+Outreach programs for clinical practice-based prevention and screening initiatives, educational programs, minority recruitment, and facilitation of patient referrals are supported by these partner institutions.

-- Breadth and depth of basic cancer research; clinical cancer research; and prevention, control and population/behavioral sciences research in cancer; and
+- Breadth and depth of basic cancer research; clinical cancer research; and prevention, control, and population/behavioral sciences research in cancer.

 - Strength of interaction among these three major research areas.